Lina Bo Bardi: Drawings

-Analytical Drawings
+Analytical drawings

 Bo Bardi's drawings continued to have a presences in her education as an architect.
 She eventually moved away from the colorful representations of her adolescence and switched to a more analytical framework of observing and drafting.
 She used orange gouache for the pochè, the filled-in section of walls, which suggests her use of bold graphic choices.
 She took courses that helped her in composition, plein air drawing, perspective, and descriptive geometries all focused on historic buildings.
 She also studied classical, Renaissance, and manurist writings and treatises by Vitruvius.

-Narrative Drawings
+Narrative drawings

 After graduating at the outset of war, she used her knowledge of watercolor and gouache, with her architecture education to create drawings that tell stories.
 She created images illustrating pieces of traditional and modernist modes of representation, between lyricism and rationalism.
 She often organized these stories into little cartoons, resembling medieval horror vacui composition with little blank spaces between them.
 She would limit the texture of the drawings while also using a single-point perspective, axonometric and cavalier representations, as well as bird's-eye views.
 She would display multiple spatial frameworks simultaneously, but never losing sight of the aspects of daily life, which she revealed gracefully, in colorful detail.

 Legacy

 In 1990, the Instituto Lina Bo Bardi e P.M.
 Bardi was established to promote the study of Brazilian culture and architecture.
 Bo Bardi died in 1992 in Sao Paulo, Brazil.

 Over the past years, numerous artists and architects including Gilbert & George, Cildo Meireles, Isaac Julien, Cristina Iglesias, Norman Foster, Olafur Eliasson, and Adrián Villar Rojas have created works in homage to Lina Bo Bardi.
 SANAA architect Kazuyo Sejima put her at the center of her Venice Architecture Biennale in 2009.
 Her work was the subject of a 2012 exhibition at the British Council in London.
 In 2013, curator Hans Ulrich Obrist mounted the exhibition “The Insides are on the Outside”, set at the Casa de Vidro and at SESC Pompeia.
 Gilbert & George spent a day at the Glass House as living sculptures, documenting the results with postcards to be distributed to visitors.

 In 2013 the British Council, in collaboration with the Instituto Lina Bo Bardi e P.M.
 Bardi, created a fellowship called the Lina Bo Bardi Fellowship for UK architects to travel and work in Brazil.

 In 2014, a Google Doodle commemorated her 100th birthday.

 In 2015, The Guardian elected Lina Bo Bardi's Teatro Oficina (1991) as the best theatre in the world.

 In 2018, Nilufar Gallery, in collaboration with Space Caviar, supported by Instituto Bardi Casa de Vidro, presented the largest collection of Lina’s furniture ever brought together, at Fuorisalone Milan Design Week.

+Lina Bo Bardi was portrayed by Fernanda Montenegro and Fernanda Torres in the 2020 Isaac Julien's documentary film Lina Bo Bardi – A Marvelous Entanglement.